Strange Case of Dr Jekyll and Mr Hyde: Inspiration and writing

 According to Stevenson's essay "A Chapter on Dreams" (Scribner's, Jan.
 1888), after racking his brains for days over a possible plot for the story, he had a dream that gave him "three scenes, and the central idea of a voluntary change becoming involuntary".
 Biographer Graham Balfour quoted Stevenson's wife, Fanny Stevenson: In the small hours of one morning,[...]
 I was awakened by cries of horror from Louis.
 Thinking he had a nightmare, I awakened him.
 He said angrily: "Why did you wake me?
 I was dreaming a fine bogey tale."
 I had awakened him at the first transformation scene.

 Lloyd Osbourne, Stevenson's stepson, wrote: "I don't believe that there was ever such a literary feat before as the writing of Dr Jekyll.
 I remember the first reading as though it were yesterday.
 Louis came downstairs in a fever; read nearly half the book aloud; and then, while we were still gasping, he was away again, and busy writing.
 I doubt if the first draft took so long as three days."

-As was customary, Mrs. Stevenson would read the draft and offer her criticisms in the margins.
-Robert was confined to bed at the time from a haemorrhage.
-In her comments in the manuscript, she observed that in effect the story was really an allegory, but Robert was writing it as a story.
-After a while, Robert called her back into the bedroom and pointed to a pile of ashes: he had burnt the manuscript in fear that he would try to salvage it, and thus forced himself to start again from nothing, writing an allegorical story as she had suggested.
+As was customary, Mrs Stevenson would read the draft and offer her criticisms in the margins.
+Stevenson was confined to bed at the time from a haemorrhage.
+In her comments in the manuscript, she observed that in effect the story was really an allegory, but Stevenson was writing it as a story.
+After a while, Stevenson called her back into the bedroom and pointed to a pile of ashes: he had burnt the manuscript in fear that he would try to salvage it, and thus forced himself to start again from nothing, writing an allegorical story as she had suggested.
 Scholars debate whether he really burnt his manuscript; there is no direct factual evidence for the burning, but it remains an integral part of the history of the novella.
 In another version of the story, Stevenson came downstairs to read the manuscript for his wife and stepson.
 Enraged by his wife's criticism, he went back to his room, only to come back later admitting she was right.
 He then threw the original draft into the fire, and stopped his wife and stepson from rescuing it.